ShapModel: Explaining with single-residue resolution

 The feature map can be created using the CPPPlot.feature_map()

-method with providing the respective sequence parts and data columns:
+method with providing the respective sequence parts and data columns.

-# CPP feature map (sample level)
+# CPP feature map (sample level with feature importance)

 aa.plot_settings(font_scale=0.65, weight_bold=False)

-cpp_plot.feature_map(df_feat=df_feat, col_val="mean_dif_APP", col_imp="feat_importance_APP", **args_seq)
+cpp_plot.feature_map(df_feat=df_feat, col_val="mean_dif_APP", col_imp="feat_importance_APP", **seq_kws)

 plt.show()